Calculates a set of standard alpha diversity metrics

 - Probability of intraspecific encounter or PIE is calculated as \(\left(\frac{N}{N-1}\right)\left(1-\sum_{i=1}^{S}\pi_{i}^{2}\right)\).

-Note that the input data frame needs to be in the format of the output of the
+Note that the input data frame needs to be in the format of the output of

-gridding function and/or resampling functions,
+the gridding function and/or resampling

 Examples